-- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 16.3 ha of land between Coventry Road and the A5 at Hinckley in Leicestershire.
-The survey was carried out during January 1997. - 2.
+- 1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 33.9 ha of land south of Sapcote Road, Burbage in Leicestershire.
+The survey was carried out during February 1997. - 2.
 The survey was commissioned by the Ministry of Agriculture, Fisheries and Food (MAFF) Land Use Planning Unit, Cambridge in connection with Hinckley and Bosworth Local Plan.
 This survey supersedes previous ALC surveys on this land. - 3.
 The work was conducted by members of the Resource Planning Team in the Eastern Statutory Centre in ADAS.
 The land has been graded in accordance with the published MAFF ALC guidelines and criteria (MAFF, 1988).
 A description of the ALC grades and subgrades is given in Appendix I. - 4.
-At the time of survey the agricultural land at the site was mainly covered by unmanaged grassland, with a small area of horse paddocks in the northeast of the site.
-The house and its associated garden, also in the northeast of the site, and small areas of scrub encroachment in the north and south have been mapped as other land.
+At the time of survey the agricultural land at the site was entirely permanent pasture.
+A small area of other land has been mapped in the north of the site and this comprises a road and a house and associated garden.